 - For this, first, select the cells which contain apostrophes in front.

-- Then, go to the Data tab in the top ribbon and select the Text to Column feature in the Data Tools
+- Then, go to the Data tab in the top ribbon and select the Text to Columns feature in the Data Tools section.

-- In the 2nd step, you have to specify the delimiter which is separating the text.
+- In the 2nd step, you have to specify the delimiter which separates the text.

-- Here, mark the Other checkbox and insert an Apostrophe in the box.
+- Here, mark the Other checkbox under Delimiters and insert an apostrophe in the box.

 - Then, press the Next button.

-In the third and the last step, you can select General as the column data format.
+- In the third and last step, you can select General as the Column data format.

 Conclusion

 In this article, you have found how to avoid the divide by zero error during the average calculation in Excel.
 I hope you found this article helpful.
-You can visit our website, ExcelDemy, to learn more Excel-related content.
 Please leave comments, suggestions, or queries if you have any in the comment section below.

 Related Articles

-- Calculate Average Growth Rate in Excel (3 Easy Methods)
+- How to Calculate Average of Multiple Columns in Excel

-- How to Calculate Average of Averages in Excel (with Easy Steps)
+- How to Calculate Average of Multiple Ranges in Excel

-- Calculate Average Only for Cells with Values in Excel
+- How to Calculate Average Only for Cells with Values in Excel